Cyprus Company Formation

 Nominee services are allowed in Cyprus.
 Astra Trust can provide nominee services and assist with all corporate matters to ensure that your Cyprus company complies with all tax and legal requirements to carry out business in Cyprus.

 The majority of offshore companies incorporated in Cyprus are companies limited by shares.
-There is no minimum requirement for the issued and paid up share capital.
+There is no minimum requirement for the issued and paid-up share capital.
 In practice, the amount of most share capital is usually EUR 1,000.

 The number of shares issued to shareholders can be any amount, as it is stipulated in the Memorandum of Association of the Cyprus company.